 “Well,” you say, “I’m finding myself.”
 Really?
 At what cost?

 “Well, who are you to judge me?”
 Honestly, there is no judgment here.
-Your own conscience is the judge, which is why your soul remains in such turmoil, and you are determined to, well, hide.
+It is that quiet voice within you that is your judge, which is why your soul remains in such turmoil, and you are determined to, well, hide.

 “I’ll make things right later.
 Right now I just want to have fun.”
-But how “fun” is it really, especially when those who love you best and most are devastated because they see you run away from what is best in your life?
+But how “fun” is it really, especially when those who love you best and most are devastated because they see you run away?
 How much fun are you making things for them?

 “Who cares about them?” you ask.
 Right.
 That is the point, I suppose.
-Prodigals generally only think of themselves.
-The reality is that now is the time for you to return home.
+Prodigals often only think of themselves.
+To be fair, there may be real wounds or traumas that give shape to such, and being lost in whatever seems right for “self” is real and powerful.
+But if that is you, now is the time for you to return home.
 Cry out to God, confess to him that you are tired and broken and want his best.
-Enter into the humility of the son who had run from his father only to discern that his life was a mess and it was time to go home (see Luke 15:11 and following).
+Enter into the raw humanity and true humility of the son who had run from his father only to discern his life was a mess and it was time to go home (see Luke 15:11 and following).

 Some of you have prodigals, and your love for them causes you to hurt in ways you never knew possible.
 You spend your time asking yourself what you did wrong, what you should have done differently, and what might it take to repair the matter.
 As one friend of mine winsomely says, “Stop shoulding all over yourself!”
 It will not solve a thing.

 Besides, there is Genesis 3.
 My friend Larry Osborne recently reminded me and some others that Adam and Eve were the very first prodigals, yet they grew up in an absolutely perfect environment with the Perfect Parent—God himself.